Wolbachia: Small RNA

 The small non-coding RNAs WsnRNA-46 and WsnRNA-59 in Wolbachia were detected in Aedes aegypti mosquitoes and Drosophila melanogaster.
 The small RNAs (sRNAs) may regulate bacterial and host genes.
 Highly conserved intragenic region sRNA called ncrwmel02 was also identified in Wolbachia pipientis.
 It is expressed in four different strains in a regulated pattern that differs according to the sex of the host and the tissue localisation.
 This suggested that the sRNA may play important roles in the biology of Wolbachia.

 Relation to human-related infections

-Disease vector
+Role in parasites

 Outside of insects, Wolbachia infects a variety of isopod species, spiders, mites, and many species of filarial nematodes (a type of parasitic worm), including those causing onchocerciasis (river blindness) and elephantiasis in humans, as well as heartworms in dogs.
 Not only are these disease-causing filarial worms infected with Wolbachia, but Wolbachia also seems to play an inordinate role in these diseases.

 A large part of the pathogenicity of filarial nematodes is due to host immune response toward their Wolbachia.
 Elimination of Wolbachia from filarial nematodes generally results in either death or sterility of the nematode.
 Consequently, current strategies for control of filarial nematode diseases include elimination of their symbiotic Wolbachia via the simple doxycycline antibiotic, rather than directly killing the nematode with often more toxic antinematode medications.